 Scientists have also recently identified the origins of CRS and are working to find ways to get rid of this syndrome entirely.

-In a study published last month in the journal Nature Medicine, Dr. Attilio Bondanza and his team at Italy’s San Raffaele Hospital Scientific Institute identified that something called circulating monocytes — rather than CAR-T cells — were the major contributors of IL-1 and IL-6, which are the culprits that initiate this dangerous side effect in patients.
+In a published last month in the journal Nature Medicine, Dr. Attilio Bondanza and his team at Italy’s San Raffaele Hospital Scientific Institute identified that something called circulating monocytes — rather than CAR-T cells — were the major contributors of IL-1 and IL-6, which are the culprits that initiate this dangerous side effect in patients.